EdilsonSilva23/viral-capsid-resonances/README.md

 Citation
 If you use this code in your research, please cite the accompanying manuscript:

 Silva, E. Resonant Vibrations of Viral Capsids: A Unified Framework from Lamb Theory to Genome-Induced Prestress.
-Soft Matter (submitted).

 and the Zenodo DOI of this repository.